sonos/torch-to-nnef/README.md

 Minimum dependencies in production python package generated (to allow easy integration in other project).

-When NNEF spec is insufficant to express computational graph, the use of extensions from [tract inference engine](github.com/sonos/tract) is done seamlessly.
+When NNEF spec is insufficient to express computational graph, the use of extensions from [tract inference engine](github.com/sonos/tract) is done seamlessly.
 We do use special tract components to express:
 - recurrent layers (LSTM, GRU,...)